Kozea/WeasyPrint/docs/install.rst

 .. [#] cairo ≥ 1.12 is best but older versions should work too.
-       The test suite passes on cairo 1.8 and 1.10 with some tests marked as “expected failures” due to bugs or behavior changes in cairo.
+       The test suite passes on cairo 1.8 and 1.10 with some tests marked as “expected failures” due to behavior changes or bugs in cairo.

-.. [#] GdkPixbuf is actually optional.
-Without it, PNG is the only
+.. [#] Without it, PNG and SVG are the only supported image format:
-       supported raster image format: JPEG, GIF and others are not available.
+       JPEG, GIF and others are not available.
+       Versions before 0.22 were part of GTK_.

-.. [#] … or some other workaround.
-Symbolic links to the system packages
+.. [#] If you installed CFFI or lxml with a system package,
-       in the virtualenv’s ``site-packages`` directory should work.
+       you need to pass the `--system-site-packages` to virtualenv for pip and WeasyPrint to find them.
+       Otherwise, pip will try to install them inside the isolated virtualenv.

 .. _platforms: